simonewebdesign/simonewebdesign/source/_posts/2012-12-18-101-web-socket-protocol-handshake.md

 </p>

 <p>
-  The Web Socket protocol is the new alternative to the very popular <a href="http://en.wikipedia.org/wiki/Http" target="_blank" rel="external nofollow"><abbr title="HyperText Transfer Protocol">HTTP</abbr></a> protocol.
-The logic of the latter is well known: the client requests, the server responds. <a href="http://en.wikipedia.org/wiki/Request-response" target="_blank">Request, response</a>.
+  The Web Socket protocol is the new alternative to the very popular <a href="http://en.wikipedia.org/wiki/Http" rel="external"><abbr title="HyperText Transfer Protocol">HTTP</abbr></a> protocol.
+The logic of the latter is well known: the client requests, the server responds. <a href="http://en.wikipedia.org/wiki/Request-response">Request, response</a>.
 Stop.
-This is what we call a <a href="http://en.wikipedia.org/wiki/Simplex_communication" target="_blank" rel="external nofollow">simplex connection</a>.
+This is what we call a <a href="http://en.wikipedia.org/wiki/Simplex_communication" rel="external">simplex connection</a>.
 It worked for decades, but has severe limitations therefore it&#8217;s not ideal for rich web applications, which would work better under a persistent connection.
 We need to <strong>serve content in real time</strong>; that&#8217;s why the new protocol is born.
 </p>

 <p>